projectcalico/calico/networking/advertise-service-ips.md

 1. Based on above results, update or create a BGPConfiguration.

    **Update default BGPConfiguration**
-   Patch the BGPConfiguration using the following command, using your own service cluster IP CIDR:
+   Patch the BGPConfiguration using the following command, using your own service cluster IP CIDR in place of "10.0.0.0/24":

    ```
    calicoctl patch BGPConfig default --patch \